19 March 2012

 Thanks for the email and kind words.

 Then when it has firmed a bit, press cookie cutters into the clay.
-Or press leaves, veins down into the clay.
-Cut with sharp tip knife around leaves.
-Or use paper template and a knife to cut out animal shapes, hearts whatever.
-Remove in between bits leaving the shapes on a wooden board (or bat- as they are called in pottery studios) to dry overnight.
+Or press leaves, veins down, into the clay.
+Cut with a sharp-tipped knife around the leaves.
+Or use a paper template and a knife to cut out animal shapes, hearts, or whatever.
+Remove the in-between bits, leaving the shapes on a wooden board (or bat, as they are called in pottery studios) to dry overnight.

-Then when they are dry, decorate and fire in kiln.
+Then when they are dry, decorate and fire in a kiln.

-I paint on the underglaze, and then scratch through it to make designs- scraffitto
+I paint on the underglaze and then scratch through it to make designs—sgraffito.

-I use plaster of paris to make moulds of the inserts I make, and that is another long process- but if I was teaching a class to kids- I would use the slab method.
+I use plaster of Paris to make molds of the inserts I make, and that is another long process—but if I were teaching a class to kids, I would use the slab method.

 There are many good "how to make tiles" books at the local library.
 Tutorials with step by step pictures will be helpful.